 This looks to be a perfect culmination of HTML & other web standards—a means for bringing what would otherwise be static data visualizations alive and enabling the viewer to make their own discoveries about the data.
 Plus they can be distributed as single html files!
 No more cramming everything into stultifying rich text or portable document format.
 I am in.

 Working on the pathology report text classifier we used on a study to do rapid cancer case ascertainment was an absolute blast, and whet my appetite for getting further in to that.
-Long ago at work I was going to be part of the NLP group, but a competing opportunity came up (VDW Co-Lead position) and I didn't have time.
+More recently I've used ML to predict impending hospitalizations in Kaiser patients (improving on the predictions offered by the ACG software even!) which has been huge fun.